 Since 2014, Darryl has been the owner/operator of Hands of Favor LLC.
-Two business that employ a dozen people- He is also a licensed Barber- He works for positive change in the community as a member of the City of Bremerton’s Racial Equity Advisory Committee, and as a founding design team member of the newly opened charter school, Catalyst Bremerton.
-He is a former board member and is co-committee chair of outreach for the upcoming Music Discovery Center of Quincy Square.
-Darryl is also serving his 3rd term as one of 2 citizen members on the City of Bremerton’s Audit Committee that supervises the city Auditor.
+Two business that employ a dozen people, and he's also a licensed Barber.
+Darryl and his newly formed entity, DSR Fitness LLC, recently executed a purchase of the franchise Snap Fitness Bremerton.
+He's worked for positive change in the community as a inaugural member of the City of Bremerton’s Racial Equity Advisory Committee, and as a founding design team member of the newly opened charter school, Catalyst Bremerton.
+Darryl also served 3 terms as one of 2 citizen members on the City of Bremerton’s Audit Committee that supervises the city Auditor.

 Kevin J Mitchell, REALTOR®, was born and raised in NC but moved to Kitsap County, WA in

 1998 to serve onboard the USS Ohio SSBN 726.
 After being honorably discharged from the US

 Navy, Kevin received his two-year degree from Olympic College.
 Kevin began working at ADT